 4 layers to 6 layers

-Switching to 6 layers was not so problematic.
+Switching to 6 layers was not as problematic.

-I first deleted all ground polygons, then I selected power polygons and moved them off board.
+I first deleted all ground polygons, then I selected the power polygons and moved them off board.

 After that in settings I selected the stackup I wanted.

 I think about it and 3 signal layers should be sufficient for routing all pins.